babetCode/BioMechRepo/website/content/overview.md

 ### Python Info
 {{< details title="Getting started With Numpy" closed="true">}}
-Python is ideal for building a Kalman filter due to its simplicity, readability, and robust libraries for linear algebra and data analysis.
+Python is an ideal language for building a Kalman filter due to its simplicity, readability, and robust libraries for linear algebra and data analysis.

 **Numpy Arrays**<hr>
-NumPy arrays are n-dimensional data structures that enable efficient computations and are particularly well-suited for handling the matrix manipulations required in Kalman filtering.
+NumPy (short for "numerical python") is a widely used python library for scientific computing, especially when performing linear algebra calculations.
+NumPy arrays are n-dimensional data structures that are well-suited for the matrix manipulations in Kalman filtering.

 **Matrix Multiplication with Numpy**<hr>
 Consider the expression